The Fairlawn Inn: An Eco-Friendly Hotel in The Catskill Mountains

 In 2013, we added sola-tubes to four rooms to enhance lighting is shaded rooms that include LED lights.
 Also added were three sola-tubes to the upstairs lobby and one solar powered attic fan to assist cooling in the summertime.

 We have composted for over 10 years.
 Composting includes kitchen waste, clippings from garden, leaves and lawn maintenance.
 We also recycle all plastic, aluminum, cans, newsprint, magazines, cardboard and glass.
 We have several bins in areas convenient to guests to encourage recycling and separate recycles from trash prior to disposal.
 In addition, we divide garden plants to expand planting beds to limit grass maintenance.
 Most furniture added is antique in nature so we are recycling that as well.

 Elimination of Harmful Chemicals and Products

 We formulate and produce all our cleaning products with organic essential oils on site.
 We have eliminated all harmful pesticides and chemicals and they have been replaced with green alternatives that are phosphate free and biodegradable.
 The inn was painted with Benjamin Moore Aura paint which is VOC free and use paint products that are low fume and latex only.
 Carpets are, for the most part, older antique wool carpets ¬ another attempt at recycling.

-Eco-Friendly Ground Maintenance/Sustainability
+Eco-Friendly Hotel Grounds Maintenance/Sustainability

-Green Administration Practices
+Sustainable Hotel Administration Practices

 We use as much recycled product as possible and guest confirmations and additional information is emailed to each guest.
 We try to print double sided and try to keep paper usage to a minimum.
 We encourage guests to “go Green” with educational signage etc.